 Orphan Drug — The term orphan drug refers to a product that treats a rare disease affecting fewer than 200,000 Americans.
 For additional information go to the FDA Orphan Products website.

 Fast Track — Fast track programs are designed to facilitate the development and expedite the review of new drugs or biologics that are intended to treat serious or life-threatening conditions and that demonstrate the potential to address unmet medical needs.
-The guidance Fast Track Drug Development Programs - Designation, Development, and Application Review (PDF - 83KB) provides additional information.
+The page Fast Track may be helpful

 Accelerated Approval — Accelerated approval is a program that FDA developed to make new drug products available for life-threatening diseases when they appear to provide a benefit over available therapy (which could mean there was no existing effective treatment).
-The guidance Fast Track Drug Development Programs - Designation, Development, and Application Review (PDF - 83KB) provides additional information.
+The page Fast Track may be helpful

 505(b)(1) Application — A 505(b)(1) application is an application that contains full reports of investigations of safety and effectiveness.
 The investigations the applicant relied on for approval were conducted by or for the applicant or the applicant has obtained a right of reference or use for the investigations.